26.9.10

 I often leave for work before the sun rises.
 This means that I often water the garden before the sun comes up, so I occasionally miss a pest problem in the early stages.
 This week was no exception.
 I went outside to pick the first of the beefsteak tomatoes and a handful of cherry tomatoes and found that both plants had been decimated by a hungry critter.
 As I reached down to look at the half of a tomato dangling from the vine I saw a huge caterpillar.
 I'm talking about a 4-inch long green behemoth as thick as my thumb clinging to the stem below the fruit.
 Green Tomato Hornworm.
 After further inspection I found at least one more, and a few other tomatoes that were likely harboring smaller versions of the buggers.
 I removed the worms and the infected fruit by hand and fed the worms to some hungry birds.

-The tomato in the back of the picture has been hollowed out, and contains a fat green worm, a bird swooped down and nabbed it while I was working in another part of the yard so they must be tasty.
+A bird swooped down and nabbed the four inch long big greeny in front while I was working in another part of the yard so they must be tasty to the right customer.
 I did some research and supposedly hot pepper and dish soap in water will keep these guys at bay, so I'm mixing up a batch and will return to my plant with spray bottle in hand this evening.

 10.5.10